 I love to use these “seemingly simple” books with older students to have them investigate and talk about complexities within episodic organization and the use of vocabulary words (feelings/thoughts) and also cohesion within sentences as the students strive to discuss the book.

 When I read Officer Buckle and Gloria, I had a few thoughts I wanted to share.

 First, this narrative structure is a series of cause/effect chains.
 These are Kick-Offs and Reactions with opportunities to infer Feelings/Thoughts about the officer and the dog.

 “Personification” would be an appropriate vocabulary word to teach for the dog’s Character.

-The Setting varies from the school to the police station primarily.
+The Setting varies from the school to the police station, primarily.
 There is an ice cream scene as well.
 Remember that the setting is more than a time and a place: what usually happens there/then is what we want children to be thinking about.
-What usually happens at a school, a police station, an ice cream venue, etc.
+In other words, what usually happens at a school, a police station, an ice cream venue, etc.?

 There are four main Kick-Offs in this story.
 Each one of them lends itself to inference using background knowledge/feelings/thoughts attributed to the characters involved.

 In grade three, attention to feeling words such as the six universal feelings of happy, sad, mad, scared, surprised and disgusted and their synonyms is noted in state standards: Common Core State Standard RL.3.3. states: "describe characters in a story (traits, motivations, feelings) and explain how their actions contribute to the sequence of events.”

 We have enclosed a basic feelings vocabulary bookmark for your use in this area.